-The brief, as well as every other paper relating to an appeal, should indicate the number of the Technology Center (TC) to which the application or patent under reexamination is assigned and the application or reexamination control number.
-When the brief is received, it is forwarded to the TC where it is entered in the file, and referred to the examiner.
+The brief, as well as every other paper relating to an appeal, should indicate the number of the examining group to which the application or patent under reexamination is assigned and the application or reexamination control number.
+When the brief is received, it is forwarded to the group where it is entered in the file, and referred to the examiner.